Liz4v/hfbr/README.rst

 Roadmap
 -------

-*   Maybe detect changes based on mtime and size?
+*   Maybe detect changes based on mtime and size instead?
 Checksum seems a bit overkill...
+*   Special cases for ``target_path``:

     *   Detect sqlite databases and use their backup function.
     *   Detect directories and ``tar`` them.

         *   Use GNU differential tar (``-g``) based on retention granularities.
 Will this work on non-Linux?

-*   Ability to upload backups somewhere else.
+*   Ability to push backups to a remote server or something.
+What makes sense, ``scp``, e-mail, or what?
+    In my scenario, pulling was way easier to implement.